Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 1. Open a task from the Task list.
 At the bottom of the task is a **Complete** Floating Action Button.

 2. Press the **Complete** button.
 A popup is displayed:
     “Are you sure you want to complete the task?
 You will no longer be able to make any changes.”
-    * A completed Task can be viewed, but cannot be edited with comments or attachments.
+A completed task can be viewed, but enters a read-only mode.
+No comments or attachments can be added to a completed task.

 3. Press **Confirm** to complete the task.
 Press **Cancel** to return to the task.